ydb-platform/nbs/doc/blockstore/storage/dynamic_io_mirroring_proposal.md

     - Writes that hit unavailable agent instantly replied with `S_OK` and their range is stored in the dirty block map.
     - Writes that hit 2 agents and one of them is available are split into two parts.
 The range of the unavailable one is stored in the map.
 The second one is proxied to `NonreplicatedPartition`.
     - Writes that hit available agents are just proxied to the `NonreplicatedPartition`.
     - Ultimately, waiting for one of the two events: the volume reallocates and creates a migration partition, or `AgentAvailabilityMonitor` notifies that the agent has become available.
-The second event switches state to the resyncing.
+The second event switches state to the replicating.

-- In the resyncing state:
+- In the replicating state:
     - `SmartMigrationActor` is created.
     - Doesn't accept reads.
     - Writes are proxied to `SmartMigrationActor`.